CSC 480 Artificial Intelligence Dr. Susan Imberman Spring 2008

 20%

-E-mail: imberman at mail dot csi dot cuny dot edu (make sure you include the @ instead of the at, the . instead of the dot, and no spaces)
+E-mail: susan dot imberman at csi dot cuny dot edu (make sure you include the @ instead of the at, the . instead of the dot, and no spaces)

-Course Outline - The topics and dates listed below are subject to change.
-Check the course web page for a more detailed, interactive view as the semester progresses.
+Course Outline - The topics listed below are subject to change.

 1. History of Artificial Intelligence